So you’ve decided you like the idea of a juice cleanse but are not sure it’s for you? How long should you actually do a juice cleanse?

 1 Day Cleanse

-Perfect for the novice cleanser a 1 day juice cleanse isn’t as daunting a commitment as the longer ones but still boasts a whole host of benefits.
+Perfect for the novice cleanser a 1 day juice cleanse isn’t as daunting a commitment as the longer ones but still boasts a whole host of benefits because of all the fruits and vegetables you’ll consume.
 A 1 day cleanse is ideal to squeeze a cleanse in over the weekend or to give you a quick boost when your diet has gone off track!

 The cleanse lasts for 24 hours and normally involves 6 juices.
 Drink them every 2-3 hours alongside plenty of water.
 Feel free to add in herbal tea or nutrient shots as well as the basic juices.

-A 1 day cleanse can be done monthly or scheduled a week or so before a big event.
+A 1 day juice cleanse can be done monthly or scheduled a week or so before a big event.
 It’s a nice, gentle option for first timers and can really open your eyes to the juicing world.
+You’ll lose weight but not a serious amount.

 3 Day Cleanse